 OKEY DOKEY KONRAD FISCHER is a project for exhibitions, presentations and interventions.
-Beginning with a series of shows in Los Angeles presenting historic artists alongside contemporary artists, it now includes an office in New York's Tribeca neighborhood, where it most recently presented Bruce Nauman's Office Edit #2, 2001.
+Beginning with a year long series of shows in a space on Los Angeles's Western Ave. presenting historic artists alongside contemporary artists, it now has an office in New York's Tribeca neighborhood.
+In the sprit of staying nimble and artist responsive, the gallery recently organized a show in Galka Scheyer's Neutra house at the top of the Hollywood Hills and currently has a temporary space around the corner from its office at 9 White St.

 New York Offsite: